prismskylabs/aws-snapper/LAMBDA.md

 * Authorize that Lambda Function to perform AWS operations on your account
 * Create an event (or several) that trigger the Lambda Function

-### Notification
+### Notification (Optional)

-(Optional) Create an AWS SNS Topic to allow the script to send you a status update when it completes.
+Create an AWS SNS Topic to allow the script to send you a status update when it completes.

 You will need to subscribe to this topic using some notification method (probably email).
 For more information,
 [see the AWS SNS documentation](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html).

-### Authentication
+### Permissions

 Create an AWS IAM Role that allows the AWS Lambda service to call AWS services.

-Note that if you were previously using an IAM Role for running aws-snapper the "old" way (an EC2 Instance Profile) you will still need to create a new Role, but you can re-use your Policy document.
+(Note that an existing IAM Role for running the script on a server with an EC2 Instance Profile will not work for AWS Lambda execution.)

-**If you do not already have an aws-snapper policy** document:
+**If you do not already have a Customer Managed Policy** for aws-snapper:

 1. Go to the AWS IAM console.